Non-asymptotic Global Convergence Rates of BFGS with Exact Line Search: Preliminaries

 \subsection{Quasi-Newton methods with exact line search}

-Next, we briefly review the template for updating QN methods, focusing specifically on the DFP and BFGS algorithms.
-Specifically, at the $k$-th iteration, the update in \eqref{eq:quasi_newton_update} can be equivalently written as
+{Next, we briefly review the template for updating quasi-Newton matrices, focusing specifically on the DFP and BFGS algorithms. }Specifically, at the $k$-th iteration, the update in \eqref{eq:quasi_newton_update} can be equivalently written as

 Here, $\eta_k \geq 0$ represents the step size, and $B_k \in \mathbb{R}^{d\times d}$ is the Hessian approximation matrix.
-Replacing $B_k$ with the exact Hessian $\nabla^2f(x_k)$ turns the update into classical Newton's method.
+Replacing $B_k$ with the exact Hessian $\nabla^2f(x_k)$ turns the update into the classical Newton's method.
 Quasi-Newton methods aim to approximate the Hessian with first-order information, typically adhering to a \emph{secant condition} and a \emph{least-change property}.
 To elaborate, we define the variable difference $s_k$ and gradient difference $y_k$ as